josephluck/josephluck/README.md

 ---

-I work for Mettle, a start-up bank part Natwest as a technical lead, building customer-facing products on Mobile and Web.
+I'm a technical lead at Mettle, a start-up bank which is part Natwest.
+Day to day, I build customer-facing products on Mobile and Web, and help other engineers do the same.
 (I also like to build little side projects.
 You can find some of them here 👇)

 I live in London with my girlfriend and Toy Poodle, Chester 🐩.